 Windham was a statesman from Norfolk and a personal friend of both Samuel Johnson and Edmund Burke.
 He was secretary of War during the Napoleonic War and worked hard to help improve the health and efficiency of the troops.
 He was a wealthy gentleman, fluent in Latin, Greek, Italian and French.
 He was a good speaker and debater.
 "A valuable collection of Windham's manuscript papers, including letters to him from Pitt and Burke, was acquired by the British Museum in June, 1909."
 (DNB) The MSU Libraries has his diary in hard copy.
 We also have The Windham Papers, the Life and Correspondence of the Rt.
 Hon.
 William Windham... in hard copy and Correspondence of Edmund Burke and William Windham... in hard copy, but, no doubt, this film set is more extensive.

 Women Advising Women: Early Women's Journals, Advice Books and Related Sources.
 Marlborough, Wiltshire, England, Adam Matthew Publications, 1992-

-Women Advising Women, Part 1, Early Women's Journals, c1700-1832, from the Bodleian Library, Oxford, a Listing and Guide to the Microfilm Collection.
+Women Advising Women, a Listing and Guide to the Microfilm Collection.
 Marlborough, Wiltshire, Adam Matthew Publications, 1992.